 Student Prompt Collection

-School can turn every thought into a tab that never closes.
-These prompts help students sort stress, focus, decisions, and self-trust in short guided sessions.
+Classes, work, deadlines, and social pressure can turn every thought into a tab that never closes.
+These prompts help older students sort stress, focus, decisions, and self-trust in short guided sessions.

 Bring a notebook, start a timer, and write by hand.
 Journal Party gives the structure so you do not have to figure out where to begin.